 This is a coastline dominated by peninsulas, with the Nicoya Peninsula to the north and Osa to the south.
-The sheltered bays and gulfs of this region provide welcome shelter for some of the Pacific Ocean's more endangered nomadic creatures, amongst them whale sharks, turtles, dolphins and humpback whales.
+The sheltered bays and gulfs provide welcome shelter for some of the Pacific Ocean's more endangered nomadic creatures, amongst them whale sharks, turtles, dolphins and humpback whales.
 They also provide some truly idyllic spots in which to simply relax, with a smattering of boutique spa resorts, often fronted by delightfully secluded sandy stretches, offering the perfect place to simply chill out and watch the natural world go by.

-This concentration of wildlife isn't limited to sheltered bays and reefs; the inland forests are as biologically diverse as anywhere in Costa Rica.
-Manuel Antonio and Corcovado National Park are both rightfully popular stops in this vibrant and varied Pacific region.
-And, for those that prefer to step further off the beaten track, the quieter Carara Biological Reserve is a perfect place to spot scarlet macaws resting among the mangroves, whilst peccaries and coatis forage through the undergrowth.
+The coast's concentration of wildlife isn't limited to its bays and reefs.
+The inland forests are as biologically diverse as anywhere in Costa Rica, and both Manuel Antonio and Corcovado National Park are both rightfully popular stops in this vibrant and varied Pacific region.
+And, for those that prefer to step further off the beaten track, the quieter Carara Biological Reserve is the place to spot scarlet macaws resting among the mangroves as peccaries and coatis forage through the undergrowth.